arubhardwaj/Gravity-model-paper/README.md

 # Plot
-Some plots made here are extra, here!!!!
+Some plots made here are extra: which are not in the paper!!!!

 Feel free reach me, if there is anything related to his code.
 Just drop me an [email](mailto:aruecon@gmail.com), and I will get back soon